Hisham ibn al-Hakam: With the chief of the Kharajites

-When the Kharegit agreed Hisham turned his face towards Yahya who held this discussion and said: "O Vizier (minister), be a witness that I have disapproved of his reasoning and have condemned him and have made him helpless.
+When the Kharijite agreed Hisham turned his face towards Yahya who held this discussion and said: "O Vizier (minister), be a witness that I have disapproved of his reasoning and have condemned him and have made him helpless.
 He has nothing to say anymore and I also do not need to debate with him."
 And when they asked him how he condemned the man while the discussion had not started yet, he said "Is it not true that in the beginning these Kharajites, (Note: 2."
 Kharajites are a group of people who were at first the followers of Ali and Shiite.
 Then at the Battle of Siffin, due to the insistence of the army, the problem of arbitration occurred.
 According to this, one person from Muawiyah's side and one person from Ali's side should be appointed and whatever they announced, all other people should obey their decision.
 Contrary to the desire of Ali, Abu Musa Ashaari was appointed from Ali's side and 'Amr ibn al-'As from Muawiyah's side was appointed for this purpose.
 After some time 'Amr ibn al-'As cheated him cleverly and cunningly and the story ended in favour of Muawiyah.
 As a result of this trickery a group came out as opponents against Ali and said: Ali, because you accepted the arbitration of Mu'awiyah and Amr As who were infidels, we do not accept you anymore.
 Their slogan was: "There is no verdict except that of Allah."
 At last Ibn Muljim, who was one of them, killed Ali.") were of the same opinion as we were concerning the matter of Imamate and the Wilayah of Ali until the problem of the arbitration occurred in the Battle of Siffin?
 They acted rudely… and called him (Ali) an infidel because of the acceptance of the arbitration although they themselves compelled him to accept this matter.
-Now this learned man who is himself respectable and reliable among his followers, has accepted the arbitration and judgement of the two men without any compulsion and force - one of these two men is my follower who is an infidel according to his Khawarijite belief and the other is his own supporter.
+Now this learned man who is himself respectable and reliable among his followers, has accepted the arbitration and judgement of the two men without any compulsion and force - one of these two men is my follower who is an infidel according to his Kharijite belief and the other is his own supporter.
 Both of them have different beliefs and are opposed to each other.
 Now if he is right in choosing the arbitration and has chosen the right path, then there is no cause for him to criticize Amirul Mu'mineen who is more worthy and wise..."